alinex/node-validator/README.md

 <<<file:///etc/myvalue#name/min>>>
 ```

-This will load the content of a textfile (line 1) or use only line number 14
+This will load the content of a text file (line 1) or use only line number 14
-of the file. seperated by a colon you can also specify which colum (character)
+of the file. separated by a colon you can also specify which column (character)
 range to use.
 And in the last example line the file has to contain some type of
 structured information from which the given element path will be used.